wuuthraad-x/Alvin-Smart-Money-Management-Classification-Challenge/README.md

 ## 2) Basic EDA

-- I say "basic EDA" but it is fairly robust in terms of the features I thought of(at least I according to me).
+- I say "basic EDA" but it is fairly robust in terms of the features I thought of(at least according to me).